 Posts cover a broad range of topics with forensic and psychological relevance, including:

 - News on recent psychological research with forensic relevance (witness issues, victimology, homicide, sexual crime, aggression, crime reduction, rehabilitation of offenders, PTSD etc) and research in other disciplines that may be relevant (eg forensic linguistics, psychiatry, criminology)

 - Current affairs articles with forensic relevance

 - Notification of recently published journal articles with forensic relevance

 - Updates on criminal justice matters in the UK (eg new initiatives, notification of publication of papers by the Home Office or other Government agencies, publication of stats and Government sponsored research)

 - Internet links of interest

 Like most bloggers, I’ve had real problems with comment spam, so all comments are moderated and you’ll have to register to comment.
 Sorry about that.
-If you don’t want to register and you email me comments I will happily add them on your behalf (if they’re not spam!).
-If you post a comment and it doesn’t appear within a reasonable timeframe (a couple of days, say) it may have been caught in the spam filter.
+If you post a comment and it doesn’t appear within a reasonable time frame (a couple of days, say) it may have been caught in the spam filter.
 Email me and I’ll try and put it right.

 Where postings include copyright material, this is used with in accordance with Fair Use exemptions.
 The fair use of a copyrighted work for purposes such as criticism, comment, news reporting, teaching, scholarship, or research, is not generally considered an infringement of copyright.
 However, if you wish to use this copyrighted material for purposes of your own that go beyond ‘fair use,’ you must obtain permission from the copyright owner.